Sanjay Subrahmanyam

 Sanjay Subrahmanyam has made contributions to several distinct fields within the early modern period.
 His first books such as The Political Economy of Commerce (1990), remain in print as fundamental contributions to the history of the Indian Ocean.
 Together with Velcheru Narayana Rao and David Shulman, he has authored two books, Symbols of Substance (1992), and Textures of Time (2001), which are considered significant interventions in redefining South Indian cultural and political history; another aspect of the same project is addressed in his Penumbral Visions (2001), largely dealing with the eighteenth century.
 With Muzaffar Alam, he has written Indo-Persian Travels in the Age of Discoveries (2007), and Writing the Mughal World (2011), both of which helped reinvent the historiography of the Mughal Empire, and the early modern Islamic empires, in several ways.
 Subrahmanyam is also a well-known presence in the historiography of the Iberian empires, on account of works such as Improvising Empire (1990), The Portuguese Empire in Asia (1993), and The Career and Legend of Vasco da Gama (1997), which have been widely translated.
 His wide-ranging experiments in “connected histories” are brought together in the two-volume Explorations in Connected History (2005).
 Subrahmanyam’s most recent works paint on a wide geographical canvas, but with close attention paid to written and visual sources: these include books such as Three Ways to be Alien (2011), and Courtly Encounters (2012), both based on prestigious series of public lectures.

 Sanjay Subrahmanyam’s book Europe’s India: Words, People, Empires, 1500-1800, appeared in 2017 from Harvard University Press, and in a French translation in 2018, which was awarded a prestigious prize in France.
 Another book, Empires Between Islam and Christianity, 1500-1800, has appeared in 2018 in the Indian edition (Permanent Black) and the US edition from SUNY Press in 2019.
 Since then he has published Faut-il universaliser l’histoire?
-(2020), a reflection on debates regarding history, nationalism and identity, as well as an edition of an album of sixteenth-century paintings on Portuguese Asia: Les Peuples de l’Orient au milieu du XVIe siècle: Le Codex Casanatense 1889 (Paris, 2022).
+(2020), a reflection on debates regarding history, nationalism and identity (translated into Italian and Spanish), as well as an edition of an album of sixteenth-century paintings on Portuguese Asia: Les Peuples de l’Orient au milieu du XVIe siècle: Le Codex Casanatense 1889 (Paris, 2022).

 The University of Barcelona Press has brought together a collection of Subrahmanyam’s essays on imperial history (with particular emphasis on the Iberian empires) as Imperios Entrelazados en los origenes del mundo moderno (2024).